xapax/security/default_layout_apache_on_different_versiont.md

-# Default layout Apache on different versiont
+# Default Layout of Apache on Different Versions

 Really useful if you want to know what the root-folder is for an apache install: